Magnus Stenbock: Imprisonment and defamation

 On 17 November 1714 Stenbock was transferred in a covered wagon to Citadellet Frederikshavn, also known as Kastellet, where Commandant Jacob Peter von Bonar received him and declared that he could no longer communicate with the outside world.
 Stenbock was accommodated with two chamber servants in Bonar's house.
 The dwelling had a tiled stove and Stenbock received four to five daily meals with wine and bread from the Commandant's kitchen.
 Upon arriving at Kastellet, Stenbock immediately begun a new petition to Frederick IV, wherein he accused Malmberg of producing the escape plan and denied that it was his intention to escape.
 On 20 November the petition was sent to the king at Christiansborg Palace.
 At the same time, Stenbock completed two secret letters addressed to Charles XII and Ulrika Eleonora, in which he blamed the Danes for their rudeness and espionage.
 When he tried to send the letters through one of his chamber servants, they were seized by a Danish guard, who handed the letters over to Bonar.
 Stenbock learned about this the same day, and quickly wrote an anxious letter to Bonar in which he appealed to the commandant not to report the matter further.
 Stenbock's letter had no effect, and on 4 December Bonar was ordered to arrange a special prison for Stenbock.

 Stenbock was moved into the residence of the fortress chaplain, which was converted into a high-status prison, with barred windows and exterior doors.
 The residence had stoves in each room for heating and Stenbock could furnish it as he pleased.
 However, the rooms were darkly lit, and the whole residence lacked floor insulation, tormenting Stenbock since moisture and odors came up from the basement.
-At the same time, Frederick IV appointed a new commission against Stenbock and his servants and collaborators.
+Frederick IV appointed a new commission against Stenbock and his servants and collaborators.
 The commission began to question Stenbock on 20 December 1714.
 The commissioners showcased his correspondence with Malmberg, revealing their escape plan.
-Three days later, his secret treaty with the ministers of Holstein was revealed, along with his field archive with all his secret documents sealed with mighty seals.
-Stenbock was frightened by the Danes' discovery, since his entire reputation was at stake.
+Three days later, his secret treaty with the ministers of Holstein was revealed, along with his field archive with all his secret documents.
+Stenbock was frightened by the Danes' discovery, since his reputation was at stake.
 On 25 January 1715 Stenbock was questioned for the second and last time by the commissioners.
 They explained that Stenbock's documents were now the property of Frederick IV and that his servants had been released.
 Stenbock, on the other hand, was accused of committing espionage and defaming the Danish regent, thus being guilty of lese-majeste.
 Stenbock quickly wrote a detailed appeal to Frederick IV, confessing his correspondence and implored the King to not brand him as a spy.